Volkswagen ID.Buzz Review 2025: Price, specs & boot space

 With prices starting from around £60,000, it's fortunate that the ID.Buzz feels noticeably more upmarket than the likes of the Volkswagen ID.3 and ID.4.
 It's still not exactly plush inside, but there are some nice finishes and quirky features, although the irritating touch-sensitive climate control buttons that plague other VW electric cars are present here, too.

-The electric motor powers the rear wheels and, while it doesn't surge forwards like a Tesla, the Volkswagen ID.Buzz is more than rapid enough for something that's essentially a commercial vehicle with extra seats.
+The electric motor powers the rear wheels and, while it doesn't surge forward like a Tesla, the Volkswagen ID.Buzz is more than rapid enough for something that's essentially a commercial vehicle with extra seats.
 There's only one battery size (79kWh) available in the five-seater but, with an official range figure of 258 miles, that'll be sufficient for most buyers.
 The long-wheelbase model has more room for floor-fitted battery cells, so these have an 86kWh battery pack.
 The high-performance GTX version, also arriving in 2024, keeps the 79kWh battery, but adds a second electric motor to boost power output from 286PS (this was upgraded from 204PS in 2024) in the regular car to 340PS.

 Ultimately, the Volkswagen ID.Buzz is a very desirable electric car that'll put a smile on the face of anyone who comes into contact with it.
 And, while you'll pay a premium for that (and it's not quite as versatile as a Volkswagen Multivan MPV), can you put a price on feeling good?